liferay/liferay-central-test-2/modules/sdk/gradle-plugins-javadoc-formatter/README.markdown

 apply plugin: "com.liferay.javadoc.formatter"
 ```

-Since the plugin automatically resolves the Liferay Javadic Formatter library as
+Since the plugin automatically resolves the Liferay Javadoc Formatter library as
 a dependency, you have to configure a repository that hosts the library and its
 transitive dependencies.
 The Liferay CDN repository hosts them all: